London businesses fret about disruption

 Most of the more than 250 London firms surveyed by the Confederation of British Industry said they were looking forward to the Olympics which London will host from July 27-August 12.

-However, only 37 percent said they were confident about dealing with transport and logistic issues, against 46 percent who said they were nervous.
+However, only 37 percent said they were confident about dealing with transport and logistics issues, against 46 percent who said they were nervous.

 “The 2012 Games will help showcase London around the world and will be good for the economy,” said Sara Parker, CBI London Director.